 27. Before closing I'll do a little review of the program points - reiterating what the group can expect in the time ahead.
 Before answering any questions they have (the final point), I bring up the concept of challenge by choice, so, moving forward they have this at the forefront of their mind.

 28. Finally, I remind the group that, "Questions are free."
-I make sure to spend some time answer any questions they have - if I can.
+I make sure to spend some time answering any questions they have - if I can.
 I have been know to ask participants to, "Hold that thought - I'll be asking you to bring this up again soon."
+In this situation, I know we'll be covering the answers to certain questions in the near future - I'm waiting for a more "experiential" moment to provide new information.

 All the best,